 My rating: 3 stars

 Dubliners was my first time experiencing a book by James Joyce.
-It presents the reader with 15 short stories focusing on specific moments from the lives of some of Dublin’s inhabitants at the beginning of the 20th century.
+It presents the reader with 15 short stories focusing on specific moments in the lives of some of Dublin’s inhabitants at the beginning of the 20th century.
 I had high expectations, but unfortunately they were not met.

 The majority of the stories felt quite bland and not engaging.
-There is almost no background about the characters and the stories usually start at a specific moment of their lives and develop from there.
+There is almost no background about the characters, and the stories usually start at a specific moment in their lives and develop from there.
 The reader instantly gets access to the characters’ thoughts or actions for a period of time and then the story ends.
 I also didn’t find the writing style appealing or particularly enjoyable.

 ‘A Little Cloud’, on the other hand, sheds light on how others’ successes can make us question our lives.
 Little Chandler meets his old friend, Ignatius Gallaher, for dinner.
 At that moment, his failed literary dreams start to haunt him.
 The way the story is laid out makes it easy to empathise with Chandler and question his feelings at the same time.

 A middle-aged bank cashier, Mr. Duffy, is the main character in ‘A Painful Case’.
 He spends some time talking to a married woman, until one day he ends their meetings.
 Interesting thoughts on life and death and the consequences of one’s actions are raised at the end of the tale.

 The longest story featured in Dubliners, ‘The Dead’, was also one of my favourites, mainly because of the last occurrences.
 The story starts with a dinner attended by Gabriel and his wife at his aunts’ house.
 The most interesting part arises from a song played there.
 The sharing of an old story by Gabriel’s wife leads to thoughts about love and how some day our identities will just fade away from this world.